Reaching kids

 Go

-Volunteer to come on a CGBox training trip with the team — most are international, occasionally stateside.
+Volunteer to come on a CGBox training trip with the team.

 Volunteer